Deriving from classical chinese architecture, Plasma Studio thought out the organization of the building as a linear sequence of planes.

-The organization of the building derives from Classical Chinese architecture as a linear sequence of planes.
-This at once symbolic, vernacular, and cinematic sequence frames a series of projections that together produce a seamless transition from the urban fabric through the landscape and into the riverbank.
+This cinematic - yet vernacular sequence frames a series of projections that together produce a seamless transition from the urban (city) scale through the landscape (park) scale and into the riverbank.

 Guangzhou One Center One Garden